vinkrish/DataEngineering/docs/big_data.md

 Hadoop is an open source software platform for distributed storage and distributed processing of very large data sets on computer clusters built from commodity hardware.

+### YARN

+YARN is a resource manager that schedules jobs across a cluster.
+The manager keeps track of what computer resources are available and then assigns those resources to specific tasks.

 ### Ambari

 Ambari is an Apache project supported by Hortonworks.
 It offers a web based GUI (Graphical User Interface) with wizard scripts for setting up clusters with most of the standard components.
 Ambari provisions, manages and monitors all the clusters of Hadoop jobs.